CameronD73/529renew/README.md

 # Installation
 The latest released version is available in the Chrome store.
 For experimental installs (developer mode) see details in the wiki.

 Versions of 529Renew at 1.9.0 and later (October 2023) require the ability to load the sqlite-wasm code with the Origin-Private File-System.
-It seems that browsers Egde, Vivaldi and Opera all provide suitable support and will work under ms-windows based on my minimal testing.
+It seems that browsers Edge, Vivaldi and Opera all provide suitable support and will work under ms-windows based on my minimal testing.

 By the time you read this, they (Chrome and Edge) will no doubt have changed their user interface again, but as I write this the process is...
 * For Chrome, from the menu (3 dots on the right) click on `more tools->extensions` , or `settings->extensions`.
 Then click on the sub-menu (3 horizontal lines on the left - don't you love a consistent user interface) and way down the bottom is `open Chrome web store`.
 Type __529renew__ into the search box and it should be the only extension offered.
 Click that and the details page opens up, along with a button `Add to Chrome`.